pksuf07/max32660_lm75a/README.md

 * Figure out how to put SLEEP and/or DEEPSLEEP mode the MAX32660 in-between the measurement.
 * My target project is to make a simple temperature-sensor-equipped LoRaWAN end-device.

+Note: You can freely use my code if you want even though it is not so much valuable for the experts.
+Right now I want to define myself as hobbyst, so my code is far from the professional level on this topics.
+You can always give me an advice and/or suggestion on my codes and my  target project.